qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/davidhbrown/readme.md

 # David H. Brown's ergodox_ez keymap
 The real goal of putting this on GitHub is not because I expect anyone else will want exactly the same layout I do.
 The more interesting feature is described later in the section about `statusLed.c`.

 Briefly, I really missed having the usual NumLock status LED and figured out I'd share how I got it back while retaining the use of the keyboard LEDs to indicate the current layer.
 At least for up to three additional layers.
-You are welcome to take that and incorporate it into your own keymaps.
+You are welcome to take that and incorporate it into your own keymaps; instructions for that are below.

-But I should probably describe the keymap first...

 # Keymap
+I should probably describe the keymap first.
+I found this arrangement easier to learn and adjust to than the default layout, especially because I often switch to any of a number of laptop keyboards when I'm not at my desktop machine.

 If you would like to download a hex file with this layout including the statusLed.c behavior, you can get that from https://davidhbrown.us/ergodox_ez/ergodox_ez_davidhbrown.hex  This works with both my ErgoDox EZ Original and my ErgoDox EZ Shine keyboards.

 If you would like to fork the layout in the configurator, go to [https://configure.ergodox-ez.com/ergodox-ez/layouts/LvADM/latest/0](https://configure.ergodox-ez.com/ergodox-ez/layouts/LvADM/latest/0).
 What you download won't have the statusLed function; that's not part of the configurator.
 The configrator is what prepared the nice layout images you'll see below.